alexgabel/alexgabel.github.io/content/authors/admin/_index.md

       Grade: First Class (MPhys).

       Started in MPhys and transfered to MMathPhys (Part C) at the Mathematics Institute.

       Specialized in String Theory and General Relativity (AdS/CFT correspondence).

-      Final Project on Resurgence Theory.
+      Final Project on Resurgence Theory (supervised by Prof. Philip Candelas).

 work:
   - position: Industrial AI Engineer